MoskvichevKirill/aucaweb/README.md

 1. Home page

-2. Comment marking as Answer
+2. Comment marking as Answer - DONE

 3. Fixing registration

 4. Options (changing of the emails and passwords)

+5. Disallow users to register usernames like "~" remove all chars